-The IEA has had multiple pieces of legislation introduced into the General Assembly to help alleviate the nearterm and long-term teacher shortage that is plaguing our public school system.
-Currently, 1,400 full-time teaching positions remain unfilled.
+The IEA has had multiple pieces of legislation introduced into the General Assembly to help alleviate the near-term and long-term teacher shortage that is plaguing our public school system.
+Currently, 1,859 full-time teaching positions remain unfilled.
+In 2018, there were 1,400 unfilled positions.
 According to the Learning Policy Institute report, "A Coming Crisis in Teaching?
 Teacher Supply, Demand and Shortages in the U.S." issued in September of 2016, 19-30% of early-career teachers (1-5 years of service) leave the profession within 5 years.

-Additionally, the U.S. Department of Education reported that there was a 31% decrease (725,000 to 499,000) in the number of students that have enrolled in teacher preparatory programs nationwide when comparing 2009-2010 to 2012-2013.
+Additionally, the U.S. Department of Education reported that there was a 35% decrease (691,000 to 451,000) in the number of students that have enrolled in teacher preparatory programs nationwide when comparing 2009 to 2014.
 This dramatic decline occurred while student enrollment only declined by 3%.

-SB 3157, as amended, was drafted with the intent to retain early-career educators and to incentivize more students to choose the profession.
+SB 3009 was drafted with the intent to retain early-career educators and to incentivize more students to choose the profession.
 Debt from attaining higher education is one of the main issues that early-career teachers face.
 In a survey of IEA members, an overwhelming percentage said that college loans were a major issue to them and caused many of their financial struggles.